 Easy Eggplant Curry eggplant in a pot simmering.

-FINISH THE CURRY SAUCE.
-Next pour in the tomato passata and coconut milk, stir and bring to the boil.
+Step 4: Finish Curry Sauce: Next pour in the tomato passata and coconut milk, stir and bring to the boil.
 Now reduce the heat to a simmer on low heat and add the roasted eggplant to the curry sauce.

 Easy Eggplant Curry curry in a bowl.

-• VEGETABLES: I use eggplant in this curry, however this is an adaptable recipe and you can use any combination of vegetables like bell peppers, zucchini, green beans and mushrooms.
+• Vegetables: I use eggplant in this curry, however this is an adaptable recipe and you can use any combination of vegetables like bell peppers, zucchini, green beans and mushrooms.
 Just omit the the part of the recipe where you salt the eggplant.

-• EXTRA SPICE: This recipe just uses half a teaspoon of chili powder to add a hint of spice to the recipe, but can easily be increased to create a spicier dish.
+• Extra Spice: This recipe just uses half a teaspoon of chili powder to add a hint of spice to the recipe, but can easily be increased to create a spicier dish.
 Alternatively, add some fresh chilies to the sauce, along with the garlic and onion.

-• CITRUS: Add some lime wedges on the side for those who like to add a little extra sourness to their curry sauce.
+• Citrus: Add some lime wedges on the side for those who like to add a little extra sourness to their curry sauce.

 Easy Eggplant Curry with naan bread.